casper-network/casper-integrations/node-api/get-account/readme.md

 ## JSON-RPC

-The JSON-RPC API exposes the **state_get_item** endpoint - it can be sued to retrieve on-chain account information.
+The JSON-RPC API exposes the **state_get_item** endpoint - it can be used to retrieve on-chain account information.
 It accepts the following parameters:

 **key**